 The PCB documents and justifies any reduced lot acceptance based on available data for customer approval.

+Commercial components:

+The content of the lot acceptance is defined according to information provided by the justification document according to ECSS-Q-ST-60-13 Annex F.

+The proposed lot acceptance is approved through the approval process in accordance with the clause 4.2.4.

-4.2.4LAT1 is required unless reliability data are available on the same package from the same manufacturer.
+LAT1 is required unless reliability data are available on the same package from the same manufacturer.

 ECSS-Q-ST-60_0480095